We’ve gained a good understanding of assignment as a tool in modeling, as well

 We use this to construct the stream of outcomes of the Cesàro experiment

-performed on consecutive pairs in the random-numbers
+performed on consecutive pairs in the random-numbers stream:

-The cesaro-stream
+(define cesaro-stream

-is now fed to a monte-carlo
+The cesaro-stream is now fed to a monte-carlo procedure, which

 produces a stream of estimates of probabilities.
 The results are then